 SECTION 2.15.
 CHAIRMAN OF THE BOARD.
 The Board of Directors may at any time appoint from its members a Chairman of the Board, who shall serve in that capacity at the discretion of the Board of Directors.
 Unless otherwise determined by the Board of Directors, the Chairman of the Board, if any, shall preside at all meetings of the stockholders and of the Board of Directors at which the Chairman of the Board is present.
-The Chairman of the Board of Directors.
-Unless expressly determined by these Bylaws or by the Board of Directors.
+The Chairman of the Board shall have such other duties as may from time to time be assigned to the Chairman of the Board by these Bylaws or by the Board of Directors.
 Unless expressly determined otherwise by the Board of Directors with respect to a particular Director serving as Chairman of the Board, the position of Chairman of the Board shall not be deemed an officer position of the Corporation.